Numbers

 Cylisticus convexus has an odd domed body adapted to curling up into a ball, but the ball is incomplete due to the long pointy uropods and the antennae are held outside of the ball.

-key to 22 spp. found in MD in
+key to Maryland spp. in

 (3)